Panorama of Guatemala

-Today, head north of Alta Verapaz to explore the Caves of Candelaria .
-The main gallery is nearly 22 kilometers long, plus 60 kilometers of additional networks, making up one of the largest underground networks in Latin America.
-Take a excursion of approximately 1.5 hours to discover a part of the network that the Mayas regarded as an entrance to the underworld of Xibalba.
+The main gallery is nearly 22 kilometers long and 60 kilometers of additional networks have been added, making up one of the largest underground cave networks in Latin America!
+Discover a part of the network that the Mayas regarded as an entrance to the underworld of Xibalba (approximately 1.5 hours)!

 Day 11 : Flores

-Today is dedicated to the exploration of the impressive city of Tikal, built in the 4th century BC.
-The city reached its peak between the 3rd and 9th century AD.
+Day dedicated to the exploration of the impressive city of Tikal, built in the 4th century BC.
+The impressive Mayan city reached its peak between the 3rd and 9th centuries AD.

-Some 3,000 structures emerge from the rainforest in a mystical atmosphere.
-The Temple of the Great Jaguar faces that of the masks on the main square, in the center of the city.
-At a height of 65 meters, the Serpent Temple was the tallest building in the New World until the 19th century.
+Some 3,000 structures rise from the rain forest in a mystical atmosphere.
+The temple of The Great Jaguar faces the Temple of the Masks on the great square, the heart center of the city.
+At 65 meters high, the Snake Temple was the highest building in the new world until the 19th century.

-Nature very much still present at Tikal, engulfing every traveler who enters the reserve.
-Spider monkeys, pheasants, coatis, toucans and other multicolored parrots are on display.
-The screams of the howler monkeys can be heard for miles around.
-Odors of lianas and roots surprise you as you explore the site.
+Nature is not to be outdone, engulfing the traveler who enters the reserve.
+Watch for spider monkeys, pheasants, coatis, toucans and other multicolored parrots.
+The cries of howler monkeys can be heard for miles around.
+Smells of lianas and roots surprise the traveler.

-In 2017, new research techniques have uncovered temples still buried in the jungle.
-Tikal has not finished revealing all its mysteries…
+In 2017, new research techniques discovered uncovered temples still buried in the jungle.
+Tikal has not yet finished revealing all its mysteries…

 Day 12 : Flores

-Departure for Yaxha , that means green water in Mayan language.
-The site is located on the shores of Lake Yaxha which was used to supply the Maya population with fresh water.
-We walk on the trails of this large and uncrowded site.
-Don’t miss the view of the lake from the Temple of las Manos Rojas !
+Departure for Yaxha, which means “green water” in the Mayan language.
+The site is located on the shores of Lake Yaxha, which was used to supply the Maya population with fresh water.
+We walk on the trails of this immense and uncrowded site.

-Then, travel approximately 4 hours to Rio Dulce .
-Here you can feel the atmosphere of the Caribbean!
-Overnight stay at the hotel Banana Palms.
+Then travel approximately 4 hours to Rio Dulce.
+Here, start to feel the Caribbean vibes!
+Overnight stay at Hotel Banana Palms.

 Day 13 : Livingston

-Nice boat trip on the Río Dulce (private boat).
-Crossing a canyon and swimming in hot springs.
-The village of Livingston is reached by water.
-Part of the population is of Garifuna ethnicity, descendants of black slaves.
-The contrast with the rest of the country is striking.
-Overnight stay at the hotel Villa Caribe.
+Relaxing boat ride down the Río Dulce (private boat).
+Cross canyon and stop to swim in the hot springs.
+Reach the village of Livingston by boat.
+A large part of the of the population is of Garifuna, descended from the Black Caribs.
+The contrast with the rest of the country is striking!

 Day 14 : Livingston